Nikhil3522/Habit-Tracker-App/README.md

-This project is help to track you habit.
+This project is help to track your habit.
 You can create, delete a habit and you can also update the status of habit as done, notdone or unmarked.
 You can see the previous 6 days status and also change their staus.
 All your habit data save in localstorage.